Frequently Asked Questions

 - Set alarms on your phone, and log in with time to spare

 - Refresh your page at the time of the restock until you are able to add items to your cart

 - Have your payment info ready to go (accepted forms of payment are at the bottom of my page, but I suggest you consider options like Google Pay, Apple Pay, or PayPal for speedy checkout).

 These are merely suggestions for increased success, and do not guarantee a successful checkout.
 Shopping for multiple items during a restock may also result in an item in your cart selling out.
 Items added to your cart are NOT reserved.

 In the interest of fairness, I do not reserve listings.

-I do take into consideration what people like, and what sells well, but since this is still my hobby, I choose what I make.
-If I start taking suggestions for all of what I make, then it feels like what I make isn't my idea anymore.
+I do take into consideration what people like, and what sells well, but this is still my art, and if I only do what other people want, then I feel the quality of my work suffers as a result.

 TikTok bowls and plates are one-offs.
 I make one for the video on TikTok, and that’s it.
 They’re incredibly labor intensive, and if I were to make multiples of them it would reduce the overall amount of other items I can make much faster.

 Everyone has different preferences for which direction they like the detail on their mugs facing when using the mug with their dominant hand.
 I had to make a choice, so the assumption is that when using one of my mugs, you would have the detail facing OUT.
 However, if you’re right handed and like the detail facing IN, you might consider buying a “lefty” mug.